 EPA has ten Regional offices, each of which is responsible for several states and territories.
 Get information about your Region or your state's environmental agencies.

 In many cases, state-level environmental agencies administer the federal regulations that EPA puts in place.
-The Gateway to State-by-State Resource Locators Exit, sponsored by EPA's Office of Enforcement and Compliance Assistance, provides access to state-by-state environmental regulations, compliance assistance, and where applicable, permits and forms for a variety of topics.
+The Gateway to State-by-State Resource Locators, sponsored by EPA's Office of Enforcement and Compliance Assistance, provides access to state-by-state environmental regulations, compliance assistance, and where applicable, permits and forms for a variety of topics.